 Purpose of Program

-- Correlate knowledge of the aetiology of common chronic wounds and related pathophysiology with factors that impact on healing
+- Build an understanding of the physiology and pathophysiology of wounds with factors that impact on healing

-- Determine a systematic approach for assessing and managing a wound to optimise healing
+- Use a systematic approach for assessing a patient and their wound to guide appropriate care

 8:30am - Registration and Refreshments